 - Any work on the nature strip is kept safe at all times for the community (more information below)

 If you live on an arterial road you may not be able to plant on the nature strip.
-Please contact the Engineering Department at Council to discuss before you submit an application.
+Please contact the Engineering Department at Council on 9518 3555 to discuss before you submit an application.

 Creating community-friendly nature strips

 It is important to remember that plantings should not get in the way of vehicles accessing properties or pedestrians accessing parked vehicles.
-There needs to be enough space on the nature strip for waste collection – general waste, recycling and green waste bins as well as hard rubbish.
+There needs to be enough space on the nature strip for waste collection – rubbish, recycling and food and garden waste bins, as well as hard rubbish.